-Sleep is absolutely crucial for emotional health.
-Do yourself a huge favor and plan your bedtime for roughly the same time every night.
+Sleep is important for emotional health.
+It’s even more effective if you plan your bedtime for roughly the same time every night.
 Aim for eight to nine hours of sleep every night.
 Developing a routine at bedtime can help you relax and ensure better quality sleep.
 Limiting caffeine can also have a positive impact on your sleep schedule.

 Mindfulness is a term you probably hear a lot, but mindfulness techniques are much more than just a fad.
-They are scientifically recognized to reduce stress and anxiety and can be the key to ending your emotional slump.
+They’re scientifically recognized to reduce stress and anxiety and can be the key to balancing your emotions.

 - breathing exercises

 - going for a walk, especially in nature

 - keeping a journal to write down your feelings and thoughts

 Researchers recently even found evidence that a single session of mindfulness meditation can help reverse the effects of stress on the body.

 Talking face to face with a friend is a wonderful way to relieve stress.
 The person listening doesn’t necessarily have to fix your issues.
 They can just be a good listener.
 A trusted friend or family member can listen without judging you.

 If you don’t have anyone close to turn to, check if your employer has an employee assistance program with counseling services.